berb/rest-doc-template/README.md

 > But a truly RESTful API does not need a documentation except mentioning the initial end-point URI!
 So why?

-Even if your API is so RESTful that you are confident of needing no external documentation, it is still nice to have one for yourself, right?
+Even if your API is so RESTful that you are confident of not needing an external documentation, it is still nice to have one for yourself internally, right?
 Furthermore, most client-side developers will still be happy to grab a copy anyway.